gravitational/teleport/docs/4.2/features/ssh_pam.md

 session   required   pam_motd.so
 ```

+!!!
+Note

-Note the inclusion of `pam_motd.so` under the session facility.
+      The inclusion of `pam_motd.so` under the session facility.
 While pam_motd.so
-is not required for user creation, Teleport requires a module set for both the account
-and session facility to work.
+      is not required for user creation, Teleport requires a module set for both the account and session facility to work.

 Next create the script that will be run by pam_script.so like below.
 This script
-will check if the user passed in TELEPORT_LOGIN exists and if it does not, it will
+will check if the user passed in `TELEPORT_LOGIN` exists and if it does not, it will
 create it.
 Any error from useradd will be written to `/tmp/pam.error`.
 Note the
-additional environment variables TELEPORT_USERNAME, TELEPORT_ROLES, and TELEPORT_LOGIN.
+additional environment variables `TELEPORT_USERNAME`, `TELEPORT_ROLES`, and `TELEPORT_LOGIN`.
 These can be used to write richer scripts that may change the system in other
 ways based off identity information.